omiros14052003/CountriesAndFootballStatsApp/README.md

 # CountriesAndFootballStatsApp
-Prototype project for the course MYE_030 at CSE UoI
+Α prototype java springboot maven project for the course MYE_030 at CSE UoI